 • Customization of Remedies.
 The parties may specify the types of remedies that the arbitrator may grant, including damages, specific performance, injunctions and other equitable remedies.

 Arbitration provides litigants with an accessible alternative to resolve disputes privately in a timely and cost effective manner.
 In the wake of COVID-19 and the additional delays imposed on an already congested court system, parties should consider whether arbitration would present a better option for moving their cases forward.

 The alternative is to wait things out.
 Litigation costs will continue to rise as cases are moved at an irregular pace, at best.
 That would be unfair to litigants and place added pressure on the court system.
 At Rosenbaum Mediations, PLLC, I have the necessary experience to arbitrate cases of any size and complexity.
 I have published numerous decisions and have been known for getting matters resolved in a very timely manner.
 I have handled hundreds of bench trials and settled thousands of cases.
-Of course, mediation is always an attractive alternative, should the parties wish to attempt settlement first.
+Of course, mediation is always an attractive alternative, should the parties wish to attempt settlement first (for more information, see my article "On-line Mediations: Wired for Success" here).
 But in the meantime, arbitration can significantly cut down on wait times and costs, and allow cases to move along at a better, rapid pace.

 ~ Hon.
 Matthew Rosenbaum (ret.), is a retired NYS Supreme Court Justice and founder of Rosenbaum Mediations, PLLC.
 He has resolved thousands of cases, both small and highly complex.
 For more information, go to www.RosenbaumMediations.com.